 A demanding building

 The sustainability statement from Halcrow Yolles, the M&E Consultant, discusses the heating and cooling needs of this prefabricated building and concludes that ICAX's ground source heat pump with intelligently controlled thermal bank is an elegant and low carbon solution to an otherwise demanding building.
 See the Halcrow Yolles Sustainability Statement on the Merton Intergenerational Centre.

 The Merton Acacia IGC is the first building in the world to benefit from Intrabuilding Heat Transfer™ as well as Interseasonal Heat Transfer™.
-It will also be one of the first buildings to benefit from the Renewable Heat Incentive.

 A "Very Good" BREEAM score was awarded for the Acacia IGC.